 The truth: Your savings may vary

-Insurance companies love to tout the savings they can offer customers, but these savings are not guaranteed.
+Insurance companies love to tout the savings they can offer customers, but these savings are not guaranteed, representing a common form of false advertising in insurance.

 In reality, the savings you receive will depend on a variety of factors, such as your driving record, location, and the type of coverage you choose.

-It’s essential to shop around and compare quotes from multiple providers to ensure you’re getting the best deal.
+It’s essential to shop around and compare quotes from multiple providers to ensure you’re getting the best deal, avoiding the lies in advertising that can cost you money.

 - A Consumer Reports survey found that 71% of respondents who switched car insurers in the past five years saved money.